Golden Rule Society logo and contact information

 "High-Flying-Horse-Trader's-Swap-Shop-in-the-Sky"™

 In 1971, Airline Pilot Len Kaine received two electric razors for Christmas.
 Not needing both, Kaine told his passengers he would swap one of the razors for a product or service of greater value.
 He'd continue swapping until he got a prize valuable enough to raffle.
 He was hoping for a car or perhaps a horse.
 The winner would get the prize and the POW/MIA charities would get the cash.
 The $22.00 razor turned into a variety of prizes worth more than $15,000.00, which included a horse.
 Kaine said, "We went from a razor to a racehorse."
-And, over $22,000.00 in cash was donated to the POW/MIA charities.
+And, almost $25,000.00 in cash was donated to the POW/MIA charities...
+Those were 1972 dollars.

 "I decided to get legal and accounting help to form the Golden Rule Society as a charitable, non-profit corporation.
 With that kind of money and prizes, people were bound to ask where it was going," said Kaine.
 The non-paid volunteers handle all the required accounting and reporting to governmental agencies.